jjcall/next-fast52/README.md

 - **\`src/app/layout.tsx\`** — Your global layout and styles.
 - **\`src/app/page.tsx\`** — Your homepage.

-Use these as a launchpad, delete what you don’t need, and make it your own.
+Use these as a launchpad, delete what you don't need, and make it your own.

 ---